Chas McCormick Player Props: Astros vs. Rangers

-Chas McCormick and his .395 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Houston Astros against the Texas Rangers and Jon Gray on June 30 at 8:05 PM ET.
+Chas McCormick and his .405 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Houston Astros versus the Texas Rangers and Nathan Eovaldi on July 1 at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Cardinals.
+He racked up two hits (going 2-for-4) in his last game against the Rangers.

 Chas McCormick Game Info & Props vs. the Rangers